 If you have never tried yoga, what are you waiting for?
 This popular mind body practice offers up a ton of physical and mental benefits, like boosting strength, balance, flexibility, and your mood.
 Yoga is also proven to reduce back pain, ease arthritis symptoms, and help you sleep better.

 6. Create a Pinterest page.

 Looking for a place to showcase your hobbies or interests?
-Creating a Pinterest page is a wonderful place for you to curate images and videos and share them with your friends and family.
+Creating a Pinterest page is a wonderful way for you to curate images and videos and share them with your friends and family.
 And the best part?
-It is free.
+It’s free!